particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 EdgeMotion motionService;
 ```

 Use this to access the `EdgeMotion` object.
 You will rarely need to do this because the motion detection mode is normally controlled by the configuration service from the cloud.
-For example, you can set the Tracker to publish on movement, but this setting is normally made from a configuration in the console, not from user firmware.
+For example, you can set the Monitor One to publish on movement, but this setting is normally made from a configuration in the console, not from user firmware.

 ## EdgeConfiguration